-39. Required data on law enforcement agency training
+43. Required data on law enforcement agency training - Quarterly Accountability Metrics

-Any law enforcement agency receiving direct or sub-awarded JAG funding must submit quarterly accountability metrics data related to training that officers have received on the use of force, racial and ethnic bias, de-escalation of conflict, and constructive engagement with the public.
+Any law enforcement agency receiving funding from this JAG award must submit quarterly accountability metrics data related to training that officers have received on the use of force, racial and ethnic bias, de-escalation of conflict, and constructive engagement with the public.

-40. Expenditures prohibited without waiver
+44. Expenditures prohibited without waiver